 After paying our respects, we focused on the geology of the area, and general disposition of the old mine itself, while considering their old operations in the context of regional geology and future reinvigoration of the area.

 Just north of Goldfield lies Tonopah, the next emergence of hard rock after a basin filled with younger sediments (Photo 45), another town famous for being one of the wealthiest places in America during its boom period in the early 1900s.
 Tonopah, versus Goldfield, is known primarily for its silver mines.
-The lighter colored rocks ahead show the extent of hydrothermal alteration associated with the silver veins.
+The lighter colored rocks ahead are obvious expressions of hydrothermal "alteration" (i.e. changes due to mineralizing fluid interactions) associated with the silver veins.

 We scouted the area for possible access, but the property is well fenced and well marked as "private property."
 As professional Exploration Geologists with full understanding of our various "rights" regarding private ground (i.e. owned by a person or group who can tell you to vacate, "or else") vs. public ground (i.e. vast expanses of Western lands that still belong to the Citizens of the United States), plus things in-between, we fully understood the implications and stayed just outside the private fences.
 But, this wouldn't prevent us from "remote-sensing" with our eyes, and making notes of rocks along the roadway that were eroded directly from the outcrops just on the other side of the fence.
 First, two photographs of a cemetery on the edges of the mine dating to "circa 1870."
 I've encountered numerous similar burial sites in more remote parts of Nevada and California, and am struck every time by the size of the graves, as they are so small, commonly not measuring more than 4 feet in length (Photos 26 and 27).

 PHOTO 10.
 Apex's second Showcase, with published photos of several of our pieces. specimens.